CMS-Enterprise/easi-app/docs/frontend.md

 Currently, Cypress tests are written in JavaScript.
 The benefit in writing these tests in TypeScript isn't immediately apparent.
 If the project gravitates toward writing these tests in TypeScript, there is documentation in supporting that [here](https://www.cypress.io/blog/2019/05/13/code-create-react-app-v3-and-its-cypress-tests-using-typescript/).

+## React Storybook

+This application comes equipped with [React Storybook](https://storybook.js.org).
+Storybook allows us to build/document components in isolation and mock out its usage for design, product, and other stakeholders.

+Deployed instance of storybook TBD.

+We also use components from [react-uswds](https://github.com/trussworks/react-uswds).
+Its deployed storybook can be viewed [here](https://trussworks.github.io/react-uswds/).